Enter your search word or phrase below:

 - CTS does not maintain its own residence hall: Each student is responsible for finding, applying for, and securing her/his own housing.
 However, for the convenience of our students, CTS has entered into an agreement with the University of Chicago which affords CTS students the opportunity to reside in University of Chicago graduate residences.
 Apartments ranging from studio to 2 bedrooms are typically available.
 Individuals, families, and students wanting to share an apartment are welcome.
 A benefit to this housing is that it does not require the typical sizable deposits or fees of other apartments, only a $200 application fee which is refundable should you not secure suitable housing.
 For more information about how to apply for this housing, see our information brochure: “CTS & University of Chicago Graduate Student Housing.”

 - Other Housing Options: There are a plethora of wonderful rental opportunities in the communities surrounding CTS.
 Because this is an area in high demand, we suggest you begin your housing search soon after your acceptance.
 Some of the ACTS Cluster Seminaries offer housing to CTS students, as well.
+A list of other housing options and resources can be found here or can be obtained from the Director of Community Life.

 - For more housing information including temporary housing please contact the Office of Community Life at firstname.lastname@example.org